 We might ask, following Sontag, whether digital natives via their photo posting practices are indeed enacting a "chronic voyeuristic relation" to the world around them.
-Or perhaps, following Roland Barthes, we might examine photography's tendency to naturalize highly structured meanings.
-In the texts of Mythologies, Barthes explores Myth (including photographic images) as a type of speech; delimiting how the process of mythologisation brings a truth claim to socially constructed notions, narratives, and assumptions.
-The rhetorical power of photography, made in the now-moment by digital photography and instantaneous posting, is grounded in the ability to naturalise, to make innocent its cultural messages and connotations.
-"Photographs appear to be not statements about the world but pieces of it, even miniature slices of reality, without revealing its constructed nature or its ideological content."
-The claim made upon the real made by photography might prove a most fruitful path for analyses of social media data in that it connects these digital practices directly to the question of the real (to which I will turn shortly.)
+Or perhaps, following Roland Barthes (1981), we might examine photography's tendency to naturalize highly structured meanings.
+In the texts of Mythologies, Barthes (2009) explores Myth (including photographic images) as a type of speech; delimiting how the process of mythologization brings a truth claim to socially constructed notions, narratives, and assumptions.
+The rhetorical power of photography, made in the now-moment by digital photography and instantaneous posting, is grounded in the ability to naturalize, to make innocent its cultural messages and connotations.
+"Photographs appear to be not statements about the world but pieces of it, even miniature slices of reality, without revealing its constructed nature or its ideological content" (Urry and Larsen 2001, 168).
+The claim made upon the real made by photography might prove a most fruitful path for analyses of social media data in that it connects these digital practices directly to the question of the real (to which I will turn in Section 3).